hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

 ## 1. User Personas Required for Joule activation

 Activation of Joule requires configuration in multiple systems.
 It's important to have the right stakeholders involved when setting up the configuration.
 In order to setup Joule the following user personas are required:
 * Admins of the system for which Joule will be setup.
-For example, SAP SuccessFactors, SAP S/4HANA Cloud Admin etc.
+For example, SAP SuccessFactors, SAP S/4HANA Cloud Public Edition etc.
 * SAP BTP Global Account Admin
 * SAP Cloud Identity Services Admin